 “The 10-year average mishap rate for MV-22′s is 3.16 per 100,000 flight hours,” Hernandez wrote on July 8.

-In the 33 years since the Osprey started flying, 51 service members have died in crashes.
-In the first 33 years the H-60 Black Hawk flew, more than 180 American service members and civilians died in non-combat-related crashes according to the list tallied by ArmyAirCrews.com.
-Now, it’s important to keep in mind that the Black Hawk existed in higher volume than the Osprey during this time and I was unable to find accurate data on the UH-60’s mishap rate per 100,000 flight hours early in its lifespan.
-I was, however, able to confirm that Black Hawk, like most programs, had its own series of early setbacks.
+In the first 33 years the H-60 Black Hawk flew, more than 180 American service members and civilians died in non-combat-related crashes, according to the list tallied by ArmyAirCrews.com.
+Now, it’s important to keep in mind that the Black Hawk existed in higher volume than the Osprey during this time, and data about the UH-60’s mishap rate per 100,000 flight hours that early in its lifespan is extremely sparse.
+One thing is certain, however: The Black Hawk, like most programs, had its own series of early setbacks.

 In April of 1985, six years after entering service, the Army’s fleet of some 630 UH-60s was grounded pending investigations into 37 deaths across 23 incidents.
 Three years later, that fleet had grown to 970, but an additional eight incidents brought the death toll up to 65.
 To be clear, it seems likely that the Black Hawk may have still had a better mishap rate than the Osprey during this time — as the Army pointed out in March of 1988, it remained the “safest helicopter the Army had ever flown” despite these fatalities.
 Helicopter technology at this point was, to be fair, quite a bit more mature than tilt-rotor platforms were when the Osprey entered service.

-The point isn’t to suggest that the Osprey is safer than the Black Hawk, but rather just to point out how these sorts of tragedies are, to some extent, inherent to the danger of military aviation.
+This isn’t to suggest that the Osprey is safer than the Black Hawk, but rather just that these sorts of tragedies are, to some extent, inherent to the danger of military aviation.

 There are, however, a few factors that play into the Osprey’s perception as unsafe.
 The first may be recency bias, as the V-22 only entered service in 2007, compared to the decade-spanning careers of its peers.
 Aircraft, like people, often only get one chance at a first impression, and the Osprey’s early crashes certainly left their mark.

-In short, the tilt-rotor Osprey has seen some tragic incidents in its service life, but it’s certainly not the systemically unsafe platform many seem to think it is.
+In short, the tilt-rotor Osprey has seen some tragic incidents in its service life, but it’s certainly not the systemically unsafe platform many seem to believe.

 Related: Part-time commando makes history by breaking 3,000 flight hours in the Osprey